 Ashland Inc. ("Ashland") (NYSE: ASH) created a leading specialty chemicals company with the acquisition of Hercules in 2008.
 Ashland products are sold in over 100 countries worldwide and are used in architectural coatings, automotive, construction, energy, food and beverages, personal care, pharmaceuticals, tissues and towels.
 Its operations in Delaware are part of one of four main operating groups, Ashland Specialty Ingredients.
-Ashland employs over 10,500 worldwide and approximately 265 in Delaware primarily at its research and technology center.
+Ashland employs over 10,500 worldwide and approximately 200 in Delaware.
 In July 2014, Ashland's water technology division was acquired by a fund managed by the private investment firm Clayton, Dubilier & Rice (CD&R) and included the Industrial Water and the Pulp and Paper business units.
 The resulting company is now named Solenis.

 Solenis LLC ("Solenis") announced in 2015 that it would create their global headquarters in Wilmington, Delaware.
 Solenis is a leading manufacturer of specialty chemicals with a team of 3,500 professionals active in 118 countries across five continents.
 Solenis has two leading research and development facilities and one is located in Delaware.
 The North American Regional Customer Applications Laboratories is also located in Delaware.
 These facilities house extensive analytical capabilities, comprehensive paper-testing and water analysis resources, and innovative process testing instrumentation.
-Solenis transitioned from a commercial unit of Ashland Inc. to a stand-alone company in 2014 and currently employs approximately 300 employees in Delaware.
+Solenis transitioned from a commercial unit of Ashland Inc. to a stand-alone company in 2014.
+Solenis has about 340 employees in the state of Delaware.

 BASF Corporation ("BASF") is the world's leading chemical company (BASF shares are traded on the stock exchanges in Frankfurt (BAS), London (BFA) and Zurich (AN)) and operates a synthesis plant, a finishing plant and a metalized film plant in Newport, Delaware.
-This site is a global supply point for Quinacridone pigments and for Diketo pyrrolo-pyrrole pigments.
+This site is a global supply point for Quinacridone pigments and for Diketo pyrrolo pyrrole pigments.
 Both are a red-shade family of high-performance pigments used in the automotive industry, inks, paints and plastics.
 The company has won numerous environmental awards for its advanced system of handling waste and storm water at the site, which is also home to BASF's Northeast Regional Service Center.
-Since the site was first acquired from DuPont in 1984, more than \$250 million has been invested in site improvements and BASF continues to value the site as a key supply point for customers around the world.
-In 2015, BASF employed more than 112,000 worldwide and posted global sales of about \$76.6 billion.
+Since the site was first acquired from DuPont in 1984, more than \$260 million has been invested in site improvements and BASF continues to value the site as a key supply point for customers around the world.
+In 2015, BASF employed more than 112,435 worldwide and posted global sales of about \$80 billion.
+In 2016, the Newport site became part of BASF Colors and Effects LLC, a wholly owned subsidiary of the BASF Corporation.
 Approximately 150 employees are employed in Newport, Delaware.